wangyiqiu/hdbscan/README.md

 # Software

-This repository hosts the parallel HDBSCAN* implementatoin from our paper [2].
+This repository hosts the parallel HDBSCAN* implementation of our paper [2].
 It is written in C++ with parallelism built-in, and it comes with a Python wrapper to improve the ease of use.
 It currently supports point data set with dimensionality 2 -- 20.
 The paper also discusses Euclidean MST, whose code is available [here](https://github.com/wangyiqiu/pargeo.git).

 In this implementation, we use a simpler algorithm for the dendrogram, which is different that in the paper.
 If you are interested in the original research code, please contact the authors.